Coronavirus: No international flights to land in India from March 22 for a week, says Centre

 The government has also advised citizens above 65 years of age to stay at home.

 The government has also advised citizens above 65 years of age to stay at home unless they are public representatives, government servants or medical professionals.
-People have been advised to keep children below 10 at home.
+People have been asked to keep children below 10 at home.

-The government also directed railways and airlines to suspend all concessional travel except for students, patients and persons with disabilities.
+The Centre directed railways and airlines to suspend all concessional travel except for students, patients and persons with disabilities.

 All states have been asked to enforce work from home for the private sector, except for emergency and essential services.